 - If you are overseeding an existing lawn, you should sow at 35g per m2

-Lightly rake over the soil so seed has good contact with soil and then lightly tread.
-Seeds need air too so don’t compact too much.
+Lightly rake over the soil so the seed has good contact with soil and then firm down by foot.